 Fruit: Tiny orange-red berries packed with antioxidants and Vitamin C.

-Care: Easy to grow indoors or out and perfect for pots.
+Care: Goji Berry is easy to grow indoors or out and perfect for pots.
 Plant in well draining soil with plenty of compost or manure mixed in, preferably in full sun.
-The Goji berry plant can be trained against wall or fence.
+The Goji berry plant can be trained against a wall or fence.

 5. Nashi Pear